BrugerX/FagprojektLoRa2023/lib/MVC/README.md

+Bjarke has been the main person responsible for developing this library

 This is our library for the MVC architecture.

 This is used for the GUI, so we can have the data in the DataModel be displayed on the display.